 If you are told to evacuate immediately, do so.
 If you think you may have to evacuate, we suggest the following ASAP:

 1) Document your home and "stuff".
 If you do not have a home inventory, create one before you evacuate.
 Take pictures or a video of each room and the exterior of your house to document your property.
 If you have the time, open closets and drawers.
-Build as much of an inventory as time permits including furnishings, artwork, jewelry, appliances, electronics, collections and special features of...Read More
+Build as much of an inventory as time permits including furnishings, artwork, jewelry, appliances, electronics, collections and special...Read More

 As the painful process of recovery begins for those whose homes have been damaged or destroyed by tornadoes, storms, or flooding in Alabama, Arkansas, Georgia, Florida, Louisiana, Mississippi, Missouri, Oklahoma, or Texas the focus will be on photographing and removing debris, inventorying losses, negotiating insurance payments and grieving.